burukuru/docs/pages/documentation/10-resources/faq.md

 ### Why is there no logger?

-The Grakn libraries do not come bundeled with a logger.
-If you are running Grakn and do not depend on a logger dependency, you will see the following message, printed by slf4j.
+The Grakn libraries do not come bundled with a logger.
+If you are running GRAKN.AI and do not include on a logger dependency, you will see the following message, printed by slf4j.

 ```
 SLF4J: Failed to load class "org.slf4j.impl.StaticLoggerBinder".